brightsun10/image-classifier/README.md

 ## Author

-Name : Nithin P
+Made with ❤️ by Nithin P (brightsun10)

-Email : nithinpsea10@gmail.com

 ---